It is called an OBDII adapter and can talk to a car or trucks onboard computer and display the problem on an iPhone.

 There are also other features that many of these scan tools can do such as showing mileage, tracking a vehicles previous locations and so on.

-The added features can vary from tool to tool but usually depends on the app that is installed.
+The added features can vary from tool-to-tool and usually depends on the app that is installed.

 There are many apps available to read the information both paid and free.
-Most tools will include a app for free when one is bought.
+Most units will include an app for free but b sure to check the listing.